eddies5/laser/README.md

 Laser
 =====

-1. make the damn thing work
-2. make improvements

-# Improvements

-1. queue system

-  a. queue placement depends on how much you donate

-  b. this way we can even let people who don't pay use the laser
+Cat-Laser is a web-controlled laser point.
+This laser is located in a room filled with cats.
+Users donate money to control the laser and all of the donations goes back to the shelters the cats are at.

 ## To Think about

-1. maybe use singleton object for laser control

-2. have a count of how many people are watching the stream
+1. have a count of how many people are watching the stream

-3. remove old jobs from redis when shutting down
+2. remove old jobs from redis when shutting down

-4. thermometer type thing that reaches a limit throws catnip
+3. thermometer type thing that reaches a limit throws catnip

-## Done
+## How to Start

-1. have a 'get on queue' method

-2. data structure for holding connections thoughts

-	a. want to be like queue: FIFO

-	b. want easy removal for dropped connections

-	c. this sounds like a hashmap

-	d.
-I have used a queue and a map to hold the indexes of connections.

-3. The setInterval queue.toArray() seems to work except it will continue to work on the last element in the queue even though it is not supposed to.
-It did not work the first time, other times it did work.
-Find the special case.
+1. start redis (see below)

+2. node web/app.js

+3. node arduino/arduinoApp.js

 ## Redis Stuff